wavefrontHQ/docs/pages/doc/alerts_manage.md

 All Wavefront users can [examine alerts and drill down to find the problem](alerts.html).
 Administrators can create and manage alerts.

-{% include note.html content="All users can view and examine alerts.
-You need the [Alerts permissions](permissions_overview.html) to create and manage alerts.
+{% include note.html content="You need the [Alerts permissions](permissions_overview.html) to create and manage alerts.
 If some of the alerts in your environment are under [access control](access.html), you can view or view and modify those alerts only if they've been shared with you." %}

 ## Create Alert Video

 Users with Alerts permission follow a step-by-step process to create an alert.
-Watch this 90s video.
+Watch this 90 second video.

 <p>
 <iframe src="https://bcove.video/3o9bu6L" width="700" height="400" allowfullscreen="true" alt="creating alerts with step-by-step process"></iframe>